tolias-an/clint/Readme.md

 ## Running

 You need a ```compile_commands.json``` in your project root.
-Run ```clint file.c``` and it should output compiler warnings for the.
+Run ```clint file.c``` and it should output compiler warnings for the file.

 ## How it works